UTSCCSCC01/finalprojects22-cyclist/doc/sprint3/documentation.md

 True if a user is logged in.

+### public colorMode: string

+Tracks the current theme.
+Possible values are `auto`, `light`, `dark`.

+### public em: string

+Stores an error message.

+### public public now: any

+Stores the current date.

+### public oneYear: any

+Stores the current date plus one year and two months.

+### public minYear: any

+Stores the lower year boundary to create a task.

+### public maxYear: any

+Stores the higher year boundary to create a task.

+### public minMonth: any

+Stores the lower month boundary to create a task.

+### public maxMonth: any

+Stores the higher month boundary to create a task.

+### public notifications: string[]

+An array of notifications containing `task._id` values.
+Updated by setNotifications().

+### private user: any

+Stores the current user.

+Setter function: public setUser(user: any)

+### public loginError: string

+Store the current login error.

+### public taskFormActive: boolean

+True if the add task form is active (not hidden).

+### public taskFormWeek: boolean[]

+Determines the active weekdays on the add task form when repeat by week is selected.
+`taskFormWeek[0]` determines monday, `taskFormWeek[1]` tuesday and so on.

+### form: Formgroup

+Contains values that determine the content of the fields in the add task form.

 ### public tasks

-An array of task JSON objects, with attributes: content, name, day, month, year, dueTime. `tasks` is used as a temporary variable to house the results of functions in class `GlobalsService`.
+An array of task JSON objects, with attributes: _id, content, name, day, month, year, dueTime. `tasks` is used as a temporary variable to house the results of functions in class `GlobalsService`.

 Getter function: public getTasks()
 Setter function: public setTasks(tasks: any)